 - Level of engagement in workers’ compensation policy, innovation, project or program development, and/or administration, including specific examples/descriptions of their project work, programs supported and/or implemented, etc.

-NextGen nominations are open March 9 through the end of summer 2020.
+NextGen nominations are open March 9 through August 28.
 Recipients and nominators will be notified after nominations close of the selections.

 To learn more about IAIABC NextGen or to nominate an individual, please visit www.iaiabc.org/awards.